moritzhof/modern_qwave/README.md

      - Technical University of Delft - Department of Applied Mathematics

 * Dr. Jonas Thies:

-     -Technical University of Delft - Department of Applied Mathematics
+     - Technical University of Delft - Department of Applied Mathematics